Hormel Foods Corp. (HRL). Below are some highlights from the above linked analysis:

 3. Avg.
 P/E Price

 4. Graham Number

 HRL is trading at a premium to all four valuations above.
-The stock is trading at a 22.6% premium to its calculated fair value of $33.8.
-HRL did not earn any Stars in this section since it is trading at a fair value.
+The stock is trading at a 12.0% discount to its calculated fair value of $55.15.
+HRL earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 1. Free Cash Flow Payout

 5. Years of Div.
 Growth

 HRL earned two Stars in this section for 2.) and 3.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 HRL earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
 The company has paid a cash dividend to shareholders every year since 1928 and has increased its dividend payments for 48 consecutive years.